Beautiful king crab legs smoked over oak and basted in butter and spice mix. The perfect seafood barbecue recipe for the summer, and all year round!

 Crab legs are tasty and can be served with just some dipping sauces (tartar sauce, brandy mayonnaise, diablo sauce, cocktail sauce…).
 Most people will dip them into the basting butter you just made, it’s really delicious.
 Some lemon can bring out its very unique flavor, too.

 Talking about butter, you should try serving them with corn on the cob.
 They are just made for each other.
-Other side dishes include roasted or fried potatoes, coleslaw, salad, or, going crazier, mac n cheese, or the always wonderful surf and turf (serving it with steak).
+Other great side dishes include roasted potatoes, coleslaw, or salad.
+If you want to go wild, mac n cheese, or the always wonderful surf and turf (serving it with steak).

 Whatever you choose to enjoy your smoked crab legs with, I am sure you will never steam one of them once again.